xfdingustc/cwac-camera/README.markdown

 4. The Samsung Galaxy Ace refuses to honor a portrait preview in an activity that itself supports portrait or landscape.
-If you lock your activity to only display in landscape, the Galaxy Ace will work probably.
+If you lock your activity to only display in landscape, the Galaxy Ace will probably work.

 Upgrading
 ---------
 If you are moving from an older to a newer edition of CWAC-Camera, here are some upgrade notes which may help.

+### From 0.2.x/0.3.0 to 0.4.0 and Higher

+`CameraHost` now requires implementers supply `mayUseForVideo()` (`true` if the preview should be optimized for possible use in video recording) and `getPreferredPreviewSizeForVideo()` (returns the preview size to use in case `mayUseForVideo()` returns `true`). `SimpleCameraHost` provides stock implementations of these, but if you created your own `CameraHost` from scratch, you will need to add your own versions of these methods.

 ### From 0.1.x to 0.2.0 and Higher